Western Riders Program

 Riding is casual and comfortable for riders who then find that treating the horses gently readies them for partnership.
 Ride time consists of group and individualized instruction and usually includes a walking and trotting "open-range free ride" off trails through the meadows and forests of the Ranch premises, with loping or cantering at the end of rides.
 Expect coaching on individual skill development, games on horses, obstacle courses, trail rides, and practice riding at various gates and speeds.

-For Western Riders, horseback ride times are generally three hours long, four or five days a week.
-When rides are scheduled for a Western Rider group, those campers do not participate in the daily morning or afternoon gatherings for flag-raising and flag-lowering, songs, and sharing.
+For Western Riders, horse and barn times are generally 1/2 day, four or five days a week.
+When riders are scheduled for a Western Rider group, those campers do not participate the daily morning or afternoon gatherings flag-raising, songs, and sharing.
 Instead, they head on over to the Barn in the morning and stay out longer for their afternoon ride.

 RIDE LIKE THE WIND!

 Riders gain confidence with riding each gate progressively, starting with the walk, then the trot, then the lope or canter.
-Each rider lopes or canters their horse on a designated stretch of trail or road one at a time for safety and to receive individualized pointers.
+Each rider lopes or canters his or her horse on a designated stretch of trail or road one at a time for safety and to receive individualized pointers.

 ANIMAL CARE & GROUNDWORK

 First, Western Riders get comfortable with horses from the ground, exploring personal fears and respect for all the animals – the riding horses, our draft mule Tommy, our mini horse Tina, and nanny goats with kids.
 Groundwork includes relating with all the animals, hands-on grooming, tacking and untacking, routine health care, feeding, watering, mucking, and daily maintenance of the animals and their corrals.
 Become competent in catching, leading, bridling, and saddling horses.